 5.41am thinking long term

-However, I participated in email interview a few days ago for another website and I was told yesterday that it will be published on 21st of September.
+I participated in an email interview a few days ago for another website and I was told yesterday that it will be published on 21st of September.
 And I thought that’s two weeks from now.
 This concept that something is going to happen in two weeks is totally foreign to me!
-At least in relation to my website or in general to being heard and recognised.
+At least in relation to my blog or in general to being heard and recognised.

 I sometimes think that I didn’t manage to be successful in any area because I couldn’t comprehend that I need to wait for results.
-But how can I wait patiently if future seems totally blank?
+But how can I wait patiently if future seems like it’s never going to happen?

 Although the lack of success thing is probably more complicated than that.
 First of all I was made to believe that I’m good at maths when the truth is, I’m only good at spotting patterns but maths is not really my thing.
 Neither IT.
 I’m not really interested in any of that.
 What I’m really interested in are people, but from my autistic point of view.
 I so far didn’t find any use for it.